helpermethod/spring-boot-style-guide/README.md

-# An opinionated guide on web development with Spring Boot
+# An opinionated guide on application development with Spring Boot

 ## Dependency Injection